Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The point-counting stratification of the Ran space is conical

-Note: There are problems with the proof here, in particular with making the map $\varphi$ an embedding.
+Note: There are problems with the proof here, in particular with making the map φ an embedding.
 The mistakes are corrected in a later post ("The point-counting stratification of the Ran space is conical (really though)," 2017-11-15).

-This post completes the effort of several previous posts to show that $f:\Ran^{\leqslant n}(M)\to A=\{1,\dots,n\}$ is a conically stratified space, where $f$ is the point-counting map, for $M$ a compact smooth $m$-manifold embedded in $\R^N$.
+This post completes the effort of several previous posts to show that f:Rann(M)A={1,,n} is a conically stratified space, where f is the point-counting map, for M a compact smooth m-manifold embedded in RN.

-Remark: Since $M$ is a manifold, we will work on $M$ or through charts in $\R^m$, as necessary, without explicitly mentioning the charts or domains.
-Balls $B^M_\lambda, B^{\R^m}_\lambda$ of radius $\lambda$ will be closed and $\mathcal B^{\R^m}_\lambda,\mathcal B^X_\lambda$ will be open.
-We write $d$ for distance between points of $M$ (or $\R^m$) and $\mathbf d$ for distance between finite subsets of $\R^m$.
-This is essentially the definition given by Remark 5.5.1.5 of Lurie: \[ \mathbf d(P,Q) = \frac 12 \left(\sup_{p\in P}\inf_{q\in Q} d(p,q) + \sup_{q\in Q}\inf_{p\in P}d(p,q)\right). \] We add the $\frac 12$ so that $\mathbf d(\{p\},\{q\}) = d(p,q)$.
-Note also $\sup,\inf$ may be replaced by $\max,\min$ in the finite case.
+Remark: Since M is a manifold, we will work on M or through charts in Rm, as necessary, without explicitly mentioning the charts or domains.
+Balls BMλ,BRmλ of radius λ will be closed and BRmλ,BXλ will be open.
+We write d for distance between points of M (or Rm) and d for distance between finite subsets of Rm.
+This is essentially the definition given by Remark 5.5.1.5 of Lurie: d(P,Q)=12(suppPinfqQd(p,q)+supqQinfpPd(p,q)).
+We add the 12 so that d({p},{q})=d(p,q).
+Note also sup,inf may be replaced by max,min in the finite case.

-Remark: In our context, given $P\in X$, $\mathbf d$ may be thought of as how far away have new points split off from the $P_i$.
-That is, if $Q\in X$ is close to $P$ representing the $P_i$ splitting up, then $\mathbf d(P,Q)$ is (half) the sum of the distance to the farthest point splitting off from the $P_i$ and to the farthest point among every $P_i$'s closest point.
+Remark: In our context, given PX, d may be thought of as how far away have new points split off from the Pi.
+That is, if QX is close to P representing the Pi splitting up, then d(P,Q) is (half) the sum of the distance to the farthest point splitting off from the Pi and to the farthest point among every Pi's closest point.
 The diagram below gives the idea.

-Then the distance between $P$ and $Q$ is given by
+Then the distance between P and Q is given by

 Now we move on to the main result.

-Proposition: The point-counting stratification $f:X\to A$ is conical.
+Proposition: The point-counting stratification f:XA is conical.

-Y = \coprod_{\sum \ell_i=n \atop \sum t_i = \epsilon} \prod_{i=1}^k\ \left\{Q\in \Ran^{\ell_i}(B^{\R^m}_{t_i}(0))\ :\ \textbf d(0,Q) = t_i,\ \textstyle \sum Q_j = 0 \right\}, \] both of which are topological spaces.
-The first condition on elements of $Y$ is the cone condition, which ensures the right topology at the cone point in $C(Y)$.
-The second condition on $Y$ is the centroid condition, which ensures that the point to which 0 maps to (under $\varphi$) is the centroid of points splitting off it, so that we don't overcount when multiplying by $Z$.
-For $C(Y) = (Y\times [0,1))/(Y\times \{0\})$ the cone of $Y$, define a map \[ \begin{array}{r c l}
+Proof: Fix P={P1,,Pk}Rank(M)Rann(M) and set 2ϵ=mini<jd(Pi,Pj).
+Set Z=ki=1BRmϵ(0),Y=i=nti=ϵki=1 {QRani(BRmti(0)) : d(0,Q)=ti, Qj=0}, both of which are topological spaces.
+The first condition on elements of Y is the cone condition, which ensures the right topology at the cone point in C(Y).
+The second condition on Y is the centroid condition, which ensures that the point to which 0 maps to (under φ) is the centroid of points splitting off it, so that we don't overcount when multiplying by Z. For C(Y)=(Y×[0,1))/(Y×{0}) the cone of Y, define a map φ : C(Y)×ZX,(Rani(BRmti(0)),t,R)Rani(BMtti(Ri)), where t[0,1) is the cone component and R={R1,,Rk}Z is an element of Rank(M) near P. It is sufficient to describe where the Rani map to, as all the Q in a fixed Rani map in the same way into X.

-The map $\varphi$ is continuous by construction, injective by the centroid condition, and a homeomorphism onto its image by the cone condition.
-Hence $\varphi$ is an embedding, and since the image is open, it is an open embedding.
+The map φ is continuous by construction, injective by the centroid condition, and a homeomorphism onto its image by the cone condition.
+Hence φ is an embedding, and since the image is open, it is an open embedding.
 Note that we are taking "open embedding" to mean an embedding whose image is open.
-Hence every $P\in X$ satisfies Definition A.5.5 of Lurie, so $f:X\to A$ is conically stratified. $\square$
+Hence every PX satisfies Definition A.5.5 of Lurie, so f:XA is conically stratified.

-Remark: Observe that $\mathcal B^X_{\epsilon/k}(P)\subseteq \im(\varphi) \subseteq \mathcal B^X_\epsilon(P)$, both inclusions coming from the $\sum t_i=\epsilon$ condition.
+Remark: Observe that BXϵ/k(P)Im(φ)BXϵ(P), both inclusions coming from the ti=ϵ condition.

-Next steps may involve applying this approach to the space $\Ran^{\leqslant n}(M)\times \R_{\geqslant 0}$, which was the motivator for all this, or continuing with Lurie's work to see how far this can be taken.
+Next steps may involve applying this approach to the space Rann(M)×R0, which was the motivator for all this, or continuing with Lurie's work to see how far this can be taken.

 References: Lurie (Higher Algebra, Appendix A), nLab (article "Embedding of topological spaces")